• Low Cost, High Quality, Friendly • Professional Pest ControlServices

 The beetles appear to prefer some species and cultivars over others.
 New York State entomologists are developing a host preference list.
 Viburnum dentatum (arrowwood viburnums), V. opulus (European cranberrybush), V. opulus var. americana (American cranberrybush), V. rafinesquianum (Rafinesque Viburnum) and V. sargentii (Sargent Viburnum) are the most susceptible to infestations.

-The Viburnum leaf beetle may not only be a pest problem for gardeners and landscapers but may also cause problems for nurseries, growers, restoration programs and natural habitats.
+The Viburnum leaf beetle may not only be a pest problem for gardeners and landscapers but may also require professional garden pest control Queens services to protect nurseries, growers, restoration programs, and natural habitats.

 Viburnum Leaf Beetle Damage